Mynziak/ide-display-plgn/README.md

 3. Go to `Tools` > `Display UI Component Info`.
 4. A dialog will show its class name, `uiClassID`, and tooltip.

+### Action 4: Display Breakpoints

+1. Open any project with files that have breakpoints set.
+2. Go to `Tools` > `Display Breakpoints`.
+3. A dialog will show a list of all breakpoints in the currently opened project.

+## Checklist for Validating Plugin Functionality
+Refer to the [CHECKLIST.md](docs/CHECKLIST.md) for detailed test scenarios.

-## Useful Information
+#### Useful Information
 For guidance on plugin development for IntelliJ IDEA, refer to the official documentation at [IntelliJ IDEA Plugin Development Documentation](https://plugins.jetbrains.com/docs/intellij/welcome.html).

-Additionally, explore the classes `AnActionEvent`, `CommonDataKeys`, `PluginManager`, `FileEditorManager`, and `DaemonCodeAnalyzerImpl` to understand and utilize the provided tools for your development process.
+Additionally, explore the classes `AnActionEvent`, `CommonDataKeys`, `PluginManager`, `FileEditorManager`, `DaemonCodeAnalyzerImpl`, `XDebuggerManager` to understand and utilize the provided tools for your development process.